Sponsored by Super Easy Storage

 Super Easy Storage (formerly known as Super Cheap Storage) either let you keep the modules on your own property (if that is possible) or they’ll come and collect them for you and take them to their warehouse.
 It’s just one less thing to worry about.
 And when it comes to packing and unpacking the modules, you can choose to do it yourself or pay them to do that too.
 You really can tailor the experience to your needs and budget.
 There’s also no lock in contract, you just use what you need for as long as you need it.

 To give you an idea, one of their large 10m3 units (one of the largest on the market) will comfortably fit the contents of a studio apartment, including appliances.
 And they’re made of industrial materials so if you’re storing on site, they’ll be secure and dry and you’ll be the only one with a key.
-To work out how many or what size modules you might need, you can use
+To work out how many or what size modules you might need, you can use their handy online calculator.

 When else could you use them?